-Led by multi-instrumentalist Trent Sterling, the group has carved out its own space over five studio albums — deep, exploratory records that move from locked-in rhythm sections to ambient soul textures and long-form psychedelic jams.
-Their latest release, Fight Night (2024), pushes further into synth territory, layering lush pads and rolling arpeggiators over the band’s trademark brass and percussion.
+Led by multi-instrumentalist Trent Sterling, the group has carved out its own space across five studio albums, developing a sound that balances locked-in rhythm with immersive texture and long-form explorations.
+Their latest release, Fight Night (2024), leans further into analogue synth territory, layering lush pads and rolling arpeggiators over the band’s signature brass and driving rhythm section.

 "I've been playing this little monster to death on my (BBC) 6 music show.
 It's raw, it's gritty, it's tough as nails." - Craig Charles, BBC Radio 2 & 6